GD

 Zhang, P., & Chouteau, M. (1992).
 The use of magnetotellurics for mineral exploration: An experiment in the Chibougamau region of Quebec.
 Canadian Journal of Earth Sciences, 29(4), 621–635. https://doi.org/10.1139/e92-054

-Rajani Shrestha is an incoming graduate student in the Division of Geological and Planetary Sciences at Caltech.
+Rajani Shrestha is a graduate student in the Division of Geological and Planetary Sciences at Caltech.
 She is interested in both earthquake seismology and global seismology for earth structure and dynamics.
 She completed her MS from the University of Delaware where she investigated the deformational signals observed along the eastern North American margin using seismic anisotropy.
 You can reach Rajani via e-mail.

 Leave a Reply